Optimal Coreset for Gaussian Kernel Density Estimation: Proofs

-In the inductive step, the main observation is to express the gradient of the expression in the discrepancy objective, $\abs{\mathcal{D}_{P,\sigma}(x)}$, by the discrepancy objective itself.
-Lemma \ref{lem:lipschitz} is the lemma providing the key inequality to perform the inductive step.
+In the inductive step, the main observation is the absolute difference of the discrepancy objective at two different points, $\abs{\mathcal{D}_{P,\sigma}(x)-\mathcal{D}_{P,\sigma}(y)}$, can be bounded by the discrepancy objective itself.
+Lemma \ref{lem:lipschitz} is the lemma providing the key inequality to perform the inductive steps.

 Finally, we also show the asymptotic bound of the recurrence equation $n_i$ in Lemma \ref{lem:recurrence}.